momiji15/apptomap/R Ready to Map/Unit 3 Creating Dynamic Documents Notebook.md

 # R Ready to Map Unit 3: Using Interactive Documents

 ## Unit Learning Objectives
-- To have a basic understanding RMarkdown framework
+- To have a basic understanding R Markdown framework
-- To learn how to create a simple RMarkdown document.
+- To learn how to create a simple R Markdown document.
 - To learn how to create an R Markdown presentation.